KOlofinmoyin/review_24082020/README.md

 2. (done)"Pear"
 3. (done)"Appple"
 4. (done) "Paer"

-- (done) "These words are spelt correctly" | "These words are spelt correctly"
+5. (done) "These words are spelt correctly" | "These words are spelt correctly"
-- "These words are spnelt correclty" | "These words are ~spnelt~ ~correclty~" -- MVP  -- (above)
+6. (done) "These words are spnelt correclty" | "These words are ~spnelt~ ~correclty~" -- MVP  -- (above)
-- "These 3 words are spelt correctly" | "These 3 words are spelt correctly"
+7. "These 3 words are spelt correctly" | "These 3 words are spelt correctly"
-- "These 4 words are spnelt correclty" | "These 4 words are ~spnelt~ ~correclty~"
+8. "These 4 words are spnelt correclty" | "These 4 words are ~spnelt~ ~correclty~"

 ```